forcedotcom/source-deploy-retrieve/contributing/developing.md

 ### Adding new types to the registry

-You can manually edit types in registry.json.
-To simplify that work, there's a registry-building script
+You can manually edit types in metadataRegistry.json.
+To simplify that work, there's a registry-building script - the script is, currently, unreliable

 1. looks for missing types (similar to the completeness test)
 2. For missing types, generate a project and scratch org that includes the Features/Settings